-An alternative approach is to extend the lease informally by agreement with the landlord either before or after the sale.
-If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.
+Alternatively, it may be possible to extend the lease informally by agreement with the landlord either before or after the sale.
+If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the purchaser.

-You certainly can.
+Absolutely.
 We are happy to put you in touch with a Colindale conveyancing firm who can help.